aeiklorvy/openapi_type_picker/README.md

+# OpenAPI Type Picker

+This library is designed to generate Rust data types from the OpenAPI specification.
+It is very useful in situations where API is too versatile and has several hundred methods, and your service needs to work with only a small number of them.
+The library does not generate API calls like it does (openapi generator)[https://openapi-generator.tech], providing freedom of choice of methods and tools.

 ## Quick start

 Let's assume that there is some specification from which it is required to generate only certain types of data (let's call it `schema.json`):